How to Make Lemon and Dill Skillet Salmon with Herbed Salad

 How to pick good salmon

 If you’re getting fresh salmon, look for plump, firm flesh.
 It should be moist but not slimy or oily.
+Fresh salmon has little to no smell and the flesh should have a nice red or orange color.

 Do you wash salmon before cooking?

-If you’re using fresh or thawed frozen salmon, you should NOT wash the salmon before cooking.
+No need, really.
 Washing raw fish can actually be harmful because you run the risk of spreading bacteria in and around your cooking area.

 Always make sure that you are buying your salmon from a trusted supplier.
 Even if the salmon was frozen and thawed, a reputable supplier will have flash-frozen the salmon to keep it safe.